-Introduction to metal jewellery making techniques such as forging, texturing and soldering, cutting out shapes in sheet metal and twisting wire.
-You will explore how to create a ring to the correct...
+Discover metal jewellery making techniques to create a piece of jewellery.
+You will be introduced to the basic processes of forging, texturing, soldering and cutting out shapes in metal.
+You will learn how to create a ring to the correct finger size.

 Learning modes and locations may be different depending on the course start date.
 Please check the location of your chosen course and read our guide to learning modes and locations to help you choose the right course for you.